GBLodb/GBLodb/README.md

 Modded Minecraft player and 1.12.2 modpacker/modder, Majsoul player, SQUARE ENIX/4A player, Adobe softwares user, MultiMC user, ArchLinux/Win10WIP user, Steam/UbiConnect/Epic user.

-Fake CraftTweaker/IntelliJ IDEA user, bad ZenScript/Java/Python/Kotlin/Rust learner.
+Fake CraftTweaker/IntelliJ IDEA/Rider/CLion user, bad ZenScript/Java/Python/Kotlin/Rust/CSharp learner.
 However if you're **that** helpless that you wanna ask me to write some code for you, I won't refuse if I got the time and the mood.

+Learning Unity3D recently, haven't thought of a great indie game idea.

 Minecraft modpacker and modder with zero modpack or mod published, nobody cares what so ever.